lj-ditrapani/game-of-life-scala/README.md

         - only steps if gridRef is empty
         - sets gridRef to next grid
     - AnimationTimer.handle only draws if gridRef is non-empty (consumes grid if gridRef non-empty)
+- Consider using 2 mutable grids Array[Array[Cell]] dimOf and a aliveCount Array[Array[Int]]
+    - one grid is put in AtomicRef for rending and the other is used to to compute the next grid
+    - each frame, they swap
+    - First, test performance diff; then implement if worth it
+- break up into smaller classes; seperate files
+- organize/revisit packages